dashpay/docs/wallets/electrum/advanced.rst

 **Next** to continue.

 .. warning::
-  Anytime the the operator private key is changed it must be copied into the ``dash.conf`` file on the masternode.
+  Any time the the operator private key is changed it must be copied into the ``dash.conf`` file on the masternode.
 Electrum will provide a notification with instructions when this is required.